Indian army: 20 soldiers killed in clash on Chinese border | DW | 16.06.2020

 China accused India of crossing a disputed border between the two countries.

 Foreign ministry spokesman Zhao Lijian said Indian troops crossed the frontier twice on Monday.
-He said India was guilty of "provoking and attacking Chinese personnel, resulting in serious physical confrontation between border forces on the two sides."
+He said India was guilty of "provoking and attacking Chinese personnel" which had resulted in the confrontation.

 Beijing has lodged "strong protests and solemn representations" to Delhi, he said.